 Why you’ll love this recipe

-- These mini egg chocolate chip cookies are soft and thick and so delicious.
+- These mini egg cookies are soft and gooey and so delicious.

-- You don’t need to chill the cookie dough but you can if you want.
-Just scoop and bake right after mixing!
+- You don’t need to chill the cookie dough so you can have freshly baked cookies as soon as possible.

-- It’s a fun way to make a classic cookie recipe suitable for the Easter holiday.
+- It’s a fun and easy way to make classic chocolate chip cookies suitable for Easter.

 - You can pre-scoop the cookie dough balls and bake them on another day or freeze them and bake them later whenever you need a pick-me-up.